Passionate about Progress

 Co-Founder, President and CEO

 Jennifer Good is our co-founder and has served as a member of our board of directors and as our President and Chief Executive Officer since our inception in March 2011.
 Previously, Ms. Good served at Penwest Pharmaceuticals, where she held various positions including President and Chief Executive Officer, Chief Operating Officer and Chief Financial Officer.
-While at Penwest, she led the transition of the publicly traded life sciences company from development stage to generating annual revenues in excess of $50 million.
-The company was acquired by its strategic partner in 2010.
-Ms. Good served on the board of Juniper Pharmaceuticals, Inc., a publicly traded healthcare company, from September 2017 until it was acquired by Catalent, Inc. in August 2018.
-Ms. Good has also served as a board member of the Friedreich’s Ataxia Research Alliance (FARA), a patient advocacy group advancing treatments for the cure of Friedreich’s Ataxia, since 2011.
+Ms. Good currently serves on the board of Rhythm Pharmaceuticals, Inc., a publicly traded rare disease company, and chairs their Compensation Committee.
+Ms. Good previously served on the board of Juniper Pharmaceuticals, Inc., a publicly traded healthcare company, from September 2017 until it was acquired in August 2018.
+Ms. Good also serves as a board member of the Friedreich’s Ataxia Research Alliance (FARA), a patient advocacy group advancing treatments for the cure of Friedreich’s Ataxia.
 Ms. Good is also the Treasurer for a non-profit organization, Newtown Youth and Family Services, which provides mental health services and programs to support the community.
 Ms. Good received a Bachelor of Business Administration degree with a concentration in accounting from Pacific Lutheran University in 1987 and is a Certified Public Accountant licensed by the State of Washington, although her license is currently inactive.

 Chief Financial Officer